labsyspharm/rnaseq/06-bcbio.md

 bcbio_nextgen.py ../config/alignment.yaml -n 24 -t ipython -s slurm -q medium -r t=4-00:00 --timeout 2000
 ```

-More information about these settings can be found on the [O2 wiki](https://wiki.rc.hms.harvard.edu/display/O2/How+To+Submit+Parallel+Jobs+in+O2).
+More information about these settings can be found in the [O2 wiki](https://wiki.rc.hms.harvard.edu/display/O2/How+To+Submit+Parallel+Jobs+in+O2).
 Once the file is ready, use it to kick off the run (after double-checking that you are currently in `alignment/work/` subdirectory):

 ```
 sbatch submit_bcbio.sh